nakata5321/Baxter_simulation_controller/README.md

 ![datalog][im10]

 Now the IPFS hash of the telemetry and photos is saved in the blockchain.
-To see the data simply copy the hash and insert it in IPFS Companion:
+To see the data simply copy the hash and insert it in the search bar with URL:

-![ipfs][im11]
+#### gateway.ipfs.io/ipfs/<put your hash here>

-Click  __View on Gateway__ and that's all!
+That's all!

 ![result1][im12]
 ![result2][im13]